Topological fields with a generic derivation: Applications to dense pairs

 \subsection{Dense pairs of models of $T$}

 Given that the literature of the model theory of pairs is quite extensive, we will unify references and cite \cite{F} even if particular cases of cited results where proven before by many different authors.

-Let $T$ be a complete one-sorted geometric $\cL$-theory $T$ extending the theory of fields (not necessarily an open $\cL$-theory of topological fields).\footnote{Fornasiero considers more generally the case where $T$ admits an \emph{existential matroid} (see \cite[Definition 3.25]{F}), but we will not need this level of generality in the present paper.} Given a model $M$ of $T$ and a definable subset $X\subseteq M$, we say that $X$ is {\it dense} if $X\cap U\neq \emptyset$ for every $M$-definable subset $U$ of $M$ of $\acl$-dimension 1 (see \cite[Definition 7.1]{F}).
+Let $T$ be a complete one-sorted geometric $\cL$-theory $T$ extending the theory of fields (not necessarily an open $\cL$-theory of topological fields).\footnote{Fornasiero considers more generally the case where $T$ admits an \emph{existential matroid} (see \cite[Definition 3.25]{F}), but we will not need this level of generality in the present paper.} Given a model $\cM$ of $T$ and a definable subset $X\subseteq M$, we say that $X$ is {\it dense} if $X\cap U\neq \emptyset$ for every $M$-definable subset $U$ of $M$ of $\acl$-dimension 1 (see \cite[Definition 7.1]{F}).
 Let $\cL_P$ be the language of pairs, that is, defined as $\cL_{P}\coloneqq\cL\cup\{P\}$ for $P$ a new unary predicate.
-The theory $T_{P}$ of dense pairs of models of $T$ is defined as the $\cL_P$-theory of pairs $(K, P(K))$ such that $K\models T$, $P(K)$ is $\acl$-closed and dense in $K$ (in the above sense).
-Equivalently (by \cite[Lemma 7.4]{F}), it corresponds to the $\cL_P$-theory of pairs $(K, P(K))$ such that $K\models T$, $P(K)\prec_\cL K$ and $P(K)$ is dense in $K$.
+The theory $T_{P}$ of dense pairs of models of $T$ is defined as the $\cL_P$-theory of pairs $(\cK, P(K))$ such that $\cK\models T$, $P(K)$ is $\acl$-closed and dense in $K$ (in the above sense).
+Equivalently (by \cite[Lemma 7.4]{F}), it corresponds to the $\cL_P$-theory of pairs $(\cK, P(K))$ such that $\cK\models T$, $\langle P(K) \rangle_\cL\preccurlyeq_\cL \cK$ and $P(K)$ is dense in $K$.
 Among various model-theoretic results which are proven in \cite{F} about the theory $T_P$, what plays a crucial role in this section is the fact that $T_P$ is a complete theory \cite[Theorem 8.3]{F}.

 Observe that when $T$ is a one-sorted open $\cL$-theory of topological fields, by Proposition \ref{prop:conseAA1}, $T$ is geometric and therefore, $T_P$ is complete.
 Note also that in view of Proposition \ref{prop:conseAA2}, the notion of density above defined coincides with the topological notion of density.
 It is not difficult to see that in this case the theory $T_P$ also coincides with the theory of lovely pairs of geometric theories introduced by A. Berenstein and E. Vassiliev in \cite{berenstein-vassiliev2010}.